Tomochichi: Life

 After Oglethorpe returned to Georgia in February 1736, the chief received John Wesley, minister of Savannah, his brother Charles, and their friend Benjamin Ingham.
 Tomochichi reiterated his requests for Christian education for his tribe, but John Wesley rebuffed him with complex replies.
 Ingham, on the other hand, assisted in creating an Indian school at Irene, which opened in September 1736 much to the delight of the elderly chieftain.
 The same year, Tomochichi and Oglethorpe participated in an expedition to determine the southern boundaries of Georgia and helped mediate interactions with the Spanish.
 Tomochichi exerted his best efforts to maintain peace, and Oglethorpe regularly asked his friend for advice and assistance in achieving this goal.
 In February 1739, the subject met with a diplomatic delegation of Choctaws who were meeting with the British colonial authorities in Savannah.
-During the summer of 1739 Oglethorpe made an unprecedented journey to Coweta, deep in Indian Territory, to bolster his connections to the Lower Creeks, which resulted in a mutually favorable treaty.
+During the summer of 1739 Oglethorpe made an unprecedented journey to Coweta (present-day Columbus), deep in Indian Territory, to bolster his connections to the Lower Creeks, which resulted in a mutually favorable treaty.
 Tomochichi was unable to partake directly in Oglethorpe's negotiations; instead, he lay at home in his village fighting a serious illness.